puzzle/skills/README.md

 [the delayed job documentation](https://github.com/collectiveidea/delayed_job?tab=readme-ov-file#running-jobs) or just simply run `rails jobs:work` to start working off queued delayed jobs.

+## PuzzleTime synchronisation
+If you are using PuzzleSkills as an external company this part of the application will only bother you once.
+The only thing you need to know is how to disable it.

+### Description of the PuzzleTime sync
+The PuzzleTime sync was written to make people data less redundant and have a single source of truth.
+A nightly delayed job that runs at midnight fetches employee data from the PuzzleTime API.
+The fetched data is then mapped and displayed as people attributes in the application.
+While the PuzzleTime sync is active, the user is not allowed to edit certain attributes of a person.
+The synchronisation also makes sure to create new people or set people to inactive which results in them not being updated anymore.

+### How to disable it
+The whole PuzzleTime sync is dependent on a ENV variable, for which a default value can be set in the 'use_ptime_sync?' method.
+The default value is true but can easily set to false.
+This method is defined in the `application.rb` file.

+### Manual sync
+There may be cases where the synchronisation needs to be done throughout the day instead of at midnight.
+For this exact case a manual sync button has been added to the admin view.
+This button instantly executes the delayed job and updates all persons accordingly.

 ## Debugging
 To interact with `pry` inside a controller, you have to attach to the container first using `docker attach rails`.
 This will show you any **new** logs, and if you encounter a `pry` prompt, you can interact with it.